OMAM_v5_Splash_NoBG.png

 Captain Card.png

-A neutral Captain card.
+A neutral Captain Card.

 Captains are the core of a Faction's presence on the Playfield.
 They are responsible for capturing objectives in standard play, and are a player's most valuable asset.
 If a Captain is destroyed, their owner is eliminated from play.